From Latent to Observable Position-Based Click Models in Carousel Interfaces: Background: Carousel Cascade Models

 Many click models differ only in the examination term.
 The problem lies in modifying the examination term to be able to fit click data and user behavior in carousels. \citet{rahdari_ranked_2022,rahdari_towards_2024} was the first to do this by extending cascade models to carousels interfaces.

 \heading{Cascade Model for Carousels} The cascade model (CM) for single ranked lists \cite{craswell_experimental_2008} uses a cascade browsing assumption for examination: (1) the first position is always examined; and (2) any subsequent examination probabilities are the probability that the previous items were not clicked. \citet{rahdari_ranked_2022,rahdari_towards_2024} extended this to carousels by transforming a carousel into a single ranked list.
-The first row of the carousel is treated as the first 1 through $J$ items while the second carousel row was the $J+1$ through $2J$ items and so on.
-To simplify notation for the CM, we will use $\theta_{i',j'}$ to refer the previous items at position $i',j'$.
+The first row of the carousel is treated as the first 1 through $J$ items while the second carousel row are the $J+1$ through $2J$ items and so on.
+To simplify notation for the CM, we will use $\theta_{i',j'}$ to refer the attraction probability of the previous item at position $i',j'$.
 The formulation for the CM for carousels follows:

 Thus, the examination probability transforms into two product terms representing the probability of not clicking previous items.
 The first term represents all unattractive items of previous rows, while the second represents unattractive items of the current row.